Concept

 Torn-up pieces prior to being scrapped.

-The dismantling of the original board in July 2025.
+The original board being dismantled in July 2025.

 Rebuild

 By May 2024, the condition of the original board had significantly deteriorated, evident from the photos above.
-The felt (lined around the edges) had frayed and peeled at the corners, and the paint within the pockets had been badly scratched from the cards being repeatedly slotted in.
-Development of the rebuild started shortly afterwards, with the first lot of MDF pieces being delivered in July 2024.
+The felt around the edges was peeling at the corners, and the paint within the pockets had been heavily scratched.

-▸ Attemptsadmittedly, it took an embarrassing eight goes before the rebuild was actually finalised.
-To begin with, the first attempt at the new version repeated the process of brush-painting the pieces; however, because the strokes were still visible (even after sanding) they prevented the desired outcome.
-In addition, after realising the paint would scratch just as easily as it did before, the pieces had to be scrapped — they were glued immediately after the paint cured so were therefore unsalvageable.
+▸ Attempts: admittedly, it took an embarrassing eight goes before the rebuild was actually finalised.
+To begin with, the first attempt at the new version repeated the original board's process of brush-painting the pieces.
+However, because the strokes were still visible (even after sanding) they prevented the desired outcome.
+Once the pieces became unsalvageable from endless sanding, they were scrapped.

-What followed for attempt two onwards was the conceived "solution" of spray-painting the parts in order to give them a smoother, more professional finish.
-Unfortunately for me, with the second lot of pieces — which I insisted on being the final lot — I ended up disliking my initial colour choice of Rust-Oleum's "Spa Blue", as it appeared too saturated against the background of the cards.
-With the pieces having received four thick spray coats before this decision was made, they couldn't be reverted and were also scrapped.
+What followed the first attempt was the conceived "solution" of spray-painting in order to accomplish more of a professional finish.
+Unfortunately for me, with the second lot of pieces, I ended up disliking my initial colour choice of Rust-Oleum's "Spa Blue", as it looked too saturated.
+With the pieces having received four coats before this decision was made, they couldn't be reverted or even painted over.

 Primed numbers top piece.